Float Fishing For Steelhead 101

 Go Deep

-Lastly, set the hook and set it hard when the float goes down.
-If you hesitate for a moment, the fish will feel the tension and spit the bait.
-As west coast icon Bill Herzog says, “jerk or be one!”
+When the float goes down, don’t hesitate—set the hook hard and fast.
+If you wait even a moment, the fish may feel the tension and spit the bait before you can reel it in.
+As west coast angler Bill Herzog famously says, “jerk or be one!”

 Learn More About Float Fishing